habbs19/DataAccessProvider/README.md

 - **Parameterization**: Safely execute parameterized queries.
 - **Result Mapping**: Map query results directly to objects or handle raw data as dictionaries.
 - **Extensibility**: Easily extend the framework to add support for new data sources.
+- **Unified API**: The framework abstracts the differences between various databases, allowing you to use a standardized set of methods to execute queries and operations, regardless of the underlying data source.
+- **Flexible Testing**: With its design, the framework makes it easier to test different database interactions.
+By simply passing different data source parameter objects, you can test against multiple databases, file systems, or other data sources in a seamless manner.
+- **Seamless Data Source Switching**: You can switch from one data source to another by providing the appropriate parameter class.
+For example, switch from MSSQL to PostgreSQL by passing `MSSQLSourceParams` or `PostgresSourceParams`, with no changes to the core execution logic.
+- **Custom Data Source Support**: The framework allows developers to register their own custom data sources.
+Using the `DataSourceFactory`, you can define and register custom parameter classes and their corresponding data source implementations, extending the framework for specific use cases.

 ## Supported Data Sources